mercedes-benz/DnA/docs/DnAArchitecture.md

-Entire platform was designed and built to run on Kubernetes. <br>
+The entire platform was designed and built to run on Kubernetes. <br>
-Currently available features run is separate namespaces.
+Currently, available features run in separate namespaces.

 <br>
 <a name="DnA Platform - DnA Architecture">